Billions of people use social networking sites like Facebook and Instagram to connect with friends & family,

 Detailed analytics are extremely valuable to eCommerce companies, as they provide actionable insights into your sales and products.
 Facebook and Instagram have a built-in Insights feature within the Commerce Manager.
 From there, you can find data regarding:

 - Visitor traffic, both how much and where they are coming from

 You can also view statistics based on your needs, according to a date range or by the site (either only Facebook or only Instagram).

 What are the different benefits for selling on Facebook Shops as opposed to Instagram Shops?

 - Market availability: Facebook Shops is available to all markets.
 Instagram Shops is available in select markets.
 Both Facebook and Instagram checkout are only available in the United States.

-- Product Display: Instagram has a unique way to organize products known as “Products For You.”
-Since Instagram is a mobile platform, the Shops section likes to pull together multiple product recommendations based on browsing history into a central location known as “Products For You” that’s easy to navigate on a small touchscreen device.
+- Product Display: Instagram has a unique way to organize product.
+The Shops section pulls together multiple product recommendations based on browsing history, and place them into a central location known as “Products For You”.This allows users to easily navigate, as they’re on a small touchscreen device like mobile.
 Facebook doesn’t have this feature.

 - Setup: The setup process is slightly different between the two platforms.
 Check out Facebook’s official documentation to read the full details.